fastbird/fastbirdEngine/README.md

 * libtheora - FBVideoPlayer.dll
 * bullet 2.82 - FBPhysics.dll

-[APIDesign.uml](https://github.com/fastbird/fastbirdEngine/blob/master/APIDesign.uml)([StarUML](http://staruml.io/) file) in the root directory is helpful to check the all of dependencies in the engine.
+[APIDesign.uml](https://github.com/fastbird/fastbirdEngine/blob/master/APIDesign.uml)([StarUML](http://staruml.io/) file) in the root directory is helpful to check the all of internal and external dependencies in the engine.